Get a backup photographer for wedding photos (sometimes free!)

 Selecting secondary wedding photographer

-Wedding photography is a lucrative business.
-There are quite a few people currently employed in other industries (such as engineering or medicine, for example), who have been interested in photography for decades, have been practicing for years with high-end equipment and were looking for months to become wedding photographers in the future.
-Generally, these individuals are very good photographers, but need to build up their portfolio before going pro.
-In order to gain more experience in wedding photography, they will often seek out weddings and serve as wedding photographers for free.
+Wedding photos are a lucrative business.
+There are many people currently employed in other industries (such as engineering or medicine, for example), who have been interested in wedding photos for decades, have been practicing for years with high-end equipment and were looking for months to become wedding photographers in the future.
+Generally, these individuals are very good photographers but need to build up their portfolio before going pro.
+In order to gain more experience in wedding photos, they will often seek out weddings and serve as wedding photographers for free.

 Keep amateur photographers as backup only